 Projection and members of Thickness

-If you are using a Microsoft .NET language (C# or Microsoft Visual Basic), or in Visual C++ component extensions (C++/CX), then Thickness has non-data members available, and its data members are exposed as read-write properties, not fields.
+If you are using a Microsoft .NET language (C# or Microsoft Visual Basic), or Visual C++ component extensions (C++/CX), then Thickness has non-data members available, and its data members are exposed as read-write properties, not fields.
 See Thickness in the .NET API Browser.

-If you are programming with C++ using the Windows Runtime Template Library (WRL), then only the data member fields exist as members of Thickness, and you cannot use the utility methods or properties listed in the members table.
-WRL code can access similar utility methods that exist on the ThicknessHelper class.
+If you are programming with C++/WinRT or the Windows Runtime C++ Template Library (WRL), then only the data member fields exist as members of Thickness, and you cannot use the utility methods or properties of the .NET projection.
+C++ code can access similar utility methods that exist on the ThicknessHelper class.

 This table shows the equivalent methods available in .NET and C++.

 |Thickness(Double, Double, Double, Double)||FromLengths(Double, Double, Double, Double)|